 Lorraine was invited to join St. Bonaventure CWL 18 years ago.
 Back then, working full-time as a teacher and being a mom left little time for CWL.
 She is now Past President; and has served as President, Community Life Chair (4 years) and Spiritual Development Chair.

 In her parish, Lorraine is a Eucharistic Minister and collection counter; she helps host Sunday coffee; and collects and delivers donations to Acadia Place, a low-income housing complex.
 She also supports Ian’s activities as a Knight, which includes helping with “Knight Ride” by giving widows and others rides to Mass.

 In her free time, Lorraine loves to read, garden, cook, walk; and especially spend time with her precious grandchildren.

 She is passionate about social justice issues and helping to provide the homeless with a hand up.
 She is a member of a Diocesan Affordable Housing Committee; volunteers with CUPS Calgary and KAIROS Canada; and supports Hike for Life, March for Life, Coldest Night of the Year and Habitat for Humanity.
-She feels blessed to belong to such a faith-filled group of ladies and looks forward to serving as Diocesan Community Life Chair (2019-2021).
+She feels blessed to belong to such a faith-filled group of ladies and is enjoying serving as Diocesan Community Life Chair (2019-2021).

 “Protecting the Most Vulnerable with Love and Justice.”
-Lorraine plans to use this theme as the focus for her 2-year term, as she informs her CWL sisters on issues of injustice and challenges them to become engaged in visible activities. e.g. Habitat for Humanity, Coldest Night of the Year and other efforts to support the less fortunate.
+Lorraine is using this theme as the focus for her 2-year term, as she informs her CWL sisters on issues of injustice and challenges them to become engaged in visible activities. e.g. Habitat for Humanity, Coldest Night of the Year, Red Wednesday, and other efforts to support the less fortunate.